 My son was trying to be helpful.
 His helpfulness cause this man to display hate.
 I stop my children homeschooling and moved them to their room immediately.

 Everytime the man entered the room they were in I moved them to another room.
 I felt shattered and got on the phone with someone and explain what was going on.
 I tried to stop the tears from flowing down my face but I couldn’t because my son is a child who is taught to love everyone.
 I could no longer look towards this man.
-I just moved in this place a few days ago.
-A new state and new surrounding.

 My son didn’t understand what was going on as far as why the maintenance man did and said what he said but I got him away from him.
 He still didn’t care about being around the man because of his innocence.
 He is taught love but this world is filled with hate.